Ithaca College Business School Named Among Tops in Nation

 Students can choose between an MBA in business administration and an MBA in professional accountancy.
 Both programs provide instruction in management; the latter focuses on such elements of accounting as taxation and business law principles and is designed to prepare graduates for the CPA exam.

 Accredited by AACSB International, the Ithaca College School of Business is housed in the Dorothy D. and Roy H. Park Center for Business and Sustainable Enterprise, the first facility for a college or university business school in the world to earn LEED (Leadership in Energy and Environmental Design) Platinum certification.
 In addition to its MBA programs, the school offers bachelor of science degrees in accounting and business administration (with concentrations in corporate accounting, finance, international business, management and marketing) and a bachelor of arts degree in legal studies.

 For more information on the school, visit /business/.
 For more information on the rankings, visit www.princetonreview.com/business-school-rankings.aspx/.

-Originally published in Media Relations: Ithaca College Business School Named Among Tops in Nation.
+Originally published in IC News: Ithaca College Business School Named Among Tops in Nation.